Gnathophis heterognathos

 Gnathophis heterognathos is an eel in the family Congridae (conger/garden eels).
 It was described by Pieter Bleeker in 1858, originally under the genus Myrophis.
-It is a marine, temperate water-dwelling eel which is known from the western Pacific Ocean, including the southwestern Japanese Archipelago, the Philippines, and the South China Sea.
-It dwells at a depth range of 183–199 metres.
+It is a marine, temperate water-dwelling eel which is known from the western Pacific Ocean, including the southwestern Japanese archipelago, the Philippines, and the South China Sea.
+It dwells at a depth range of 183–199 m.
 Males can reach a maximum total length of 41.5 cm.